AadityaMunjal/scraply/README.md

 - Previously awarded Best Developer Tool (HackPrinceton'24)
 - Watch our (preliminary) demo video: https://youtu.be/LoInd4q3ZO4

-### 1️⃣ Drag and drop neural network layers
+### 1️⃣ Drag and drop neural network layers.
+View your model's PyTorch configuration
 <img width="1470" alt="image" src="https://github.com/user-attachments/assets/179d4ed4-3cbc-4199-aeab-05ecf90e6895" />

 ### 2️⃣ Set training parameters - updated live
 <img width="1470" alt="image" src="https://github.com/user-attachments/assets/c661f263-0344-4957-959a-0623e255b627" />

-### 3️⃣ View outputs - includes special visualization with image datasets!
+### 3️⃣ View outputs - includes ✨️special✨️ visualization with image datasets
 <img width="1899" height="925" alt="image" src="https://github.com/user-attachments/assets/c5faa610-af0f-4682-84c5-a991bc2f602c" />

-### Explainability:
+### 4️⃣ Download python notebook.
+See the code for everything you just did on Scraply!

+### What are PEEK Maps?:
 The heat maps shown when initializing a CNN are generated from a method called PEEK[^1].
 It was developed by Mackenzie Meni and the NETS Lab at the Florida Institute of Technology.
-PEEK visualizes neural network decision-making by computing entropy-based maps of hidden feature layers.
+PEEK visualizes neural network decision-making by computing entropy-based maps of convolutional layers.
 It is able to create heat maps by highlighting the most information-rich regions in the input.
 Check out the paper [here](https://doi.org/10.2514/6.2024-2766)!

 Some cool PEEK maps from the CIFAR10 image dataset: